-- 24.1 The checklist on pages 140-151 that is referred to in the policy was produced by Nottinghamshire County Council, in consultation with partner authorities and organisations, and was published in 'Spatial Planning for the Health and Well-being of Nottinghamshire, Nottingham City & Erewash' (2016).
-Its use will help to ensure that the health and well-being of residents is given appropriate weight when applications are prepared and considered. - 24.2 Not all of the points in the Checklist will be relevant to all applications; equally there may be additional health-related issues that are relevant to particular applications. - 24.3 Evidence from the Nottinghamshire Joint Strategic Needs Assessment (JSNA) and from Public Health England ('Broxtowe Health Profile', appended to 'Spatial Planning for the Health & Well-being of Nottinghamshire, Nottingham City & Erewash', 2016) shows that childhood and adult obesity is a significant issue in Broxtowe, at a scale similar to the national average.
+24.1 The checklist on Appendix 4 that is referred to in the policy was produced by Nottinghamshire County Council, in consultation with partner authorities and organisations, and was published in 'Spatial Planning for the Health and Well-being of Nottinghamshire, Nottingham City & Erewash' (2016).
+Its use will help to ensure that the health and well-being of residents is given appropriate weight when applications are prepared and considered.

+24.2 Not all of the points in the Checklist will be relevant to all applications; equally there may be additional health-related issues that are relevant to particular applications.

+24.3 Evidence from the Nottinghamshire Joint Strategic Needs Assessment (JSNA) and from Public Health England ('Broxtowe Health Profile', appended to 'Spatial Planning for the Health & Well-being of Nottinghamshire, Nottingham City & Erewash', 2016) shows that childhood and adult obesity is a significant issue in Broxtowe, at a scale similar to the national average.
 Another Public Health England publication ('Obesity and the environment: regulating the growth of fast food outlets', 2014) refers to evidence that the quality of the food environment around schools has the potential to influence children's food-purchasing habits, potentially influencing their future diets.
 The JSNA refers to evidence that weight problems in childhood are liable to continue into adulthood.
 It identifies one of the issues that need to be addressed as being restrictions on the opening times of fast food outlets.
 This is in accordance with one of the priorities of the Health and Well-being Strategy of the county-wide Health and Well-being Board, of which Broxtowe is part, and of the associated Sustainability and Transformation Plan.
-One of the specific points in the checklist on the following pages is the question of whether the proposal seeks to restrict the development of hot food takeaways (A5) in specific areas.
+An appropriate way for operators of hot food takeaways to address these issues is to comply with the 'Healthier Options Takeaway